 Letter writers should include the AMCAS Letter Request form when sending an applicant’s letter in order to guarantee that the letter is correctly matched to the correct application.
-Please note that all letters must be signed and/or on letterhead.
 The letter writer must include applicant AAMC ID and AMCAS Letter ID (which can be found on the AMCAS Letter Request form).
 The mailing address to which letters of evaluation should be mailed will also appear on the AMCAS Letter Request form.

-- Cumulative grade point average considering degree program and MCAT score are considered to assess academic achievement for each applicant.
+- Cumulative grade point average, Science grade point average and MCAT score are considered to assess academic achievement for each applicant.

-- In addition to the overall academic record, the Committee considers personal characteristics, such as motivation and communication skills.
+- Personal characteristics, such as motivation and communication skills are evaluated.
 Students are selected who demonstrate emotional stability, maturity, integrity, and the passion necessary for the successful study and practice of medicine.

-- The Committee also seeks to identify those applicants who will contribute academic, nonacademic, and socioeconomic diversity/heterogeneity to the entering class.
+- We seek to identify those applicants who will contribute academic, nonacademic, and socioeconomic diversity/heterogeneity to the entering class.